eropple/twitch-better-api/README.md

 are using `twitch-better-api` as part of a web app, you can just go back into your OAuth flow; if you're using it in something like a broadcaster suite, 60 days is probably good enough for a manual token refresh.

+### Getting Stuff Done ###
+#### The Easy Way ####
+##### Calls #####
+Simple, friendly, asynchronous, `Promise`-based API calls.
+API calls are grouped into Categories, which are found in `src/operations`.
+These categories are then exposed inside of `Session`.

+As a rule:
+- Methods that accept a parameters object do so expecting that you pass in the params described by the method that underlies it.
+Consult the Twitch API docs if you're not sure what to pass.
+- The API methods do the right thing as far as data envelopes go. `GET` requests will pass parameters as a query string. `POST`, `PUT`, and `PATCH` requests will pass parameters as a JSON body.
+- If you request something by ID, i.e. `Session.games.getGamesById`, you will receive an object in return which contains ID to item mappings.
+If you request something by name, you'll receive an object with name to item mappings.
+- Cursors act differently.
+See below.

+##### Cursors #####
+Twitch has three, count-'em-three, different implementations of cursors: two in Kraken and one in Helix.
+This may seem preposterous at first, second, third, and forty-ninth glance, I agree.
+It does not get less preposterous when you reach the two hundred and eighth.

+But I digress.

+Fortunately, `twitch-better-api` has your back.
+Each cursor type is wrapped into a unified interface which presents the following API:

+- `async Cursor.next()`: fetches another page of data from the API and returns it.
+That data can also be fetched from `Cursor.data` afterwards.
+Will return null if the query has been exhausted.
+- `Cursor.started`: true if data has been requested via this cursor.
+- `Cursor.total`: an integer representing the total number of items available, or null if unavailable/inappropriate for the call.
+- `Cursor.error`: If a call to Twitch has thrown an error, the details will be stored here.
+A cursor where `error` is non-null is broken; further calls to `Cursor.next()` will throw the same error object.
+- `Cursor.data`: the current batch of data fetched. `null` before the first call to `Cursor.next()`.

+The workflow for a `Cursor` is pretty simple: await on `Cursor.next()` in a loop (or do the moral equivalent if you're pre-async/await) and collect data until you're satisfied or until you hit a `null`, signaling the end of the cursor's data set.

+#### The Hard Way ####
+If there's a call you need access to that isn't made available, we've got an option for that.
+Two properties exist, `Session.helix` and `Session.kraken`, which will yield to you properly authenticated clients for the Helix and the `v5` APIs respectively.

+Before you do this in your own code, however, please consider writing a wrapper for the task you're trying to solve; somebody else will probably need it someday and it's a good way to contribute back.

+Don't try to save and reuse `helix` or `kraken` objects outside of a given method.
+They have a copy of the OAuth access token and will not be valid if the API client refreshes its access token.
+Just use the property and it'll be taken care of.

+The API uses Axios under the hood, so every call to, say, `Session.helix.get` returns a `Promise`.

 ## Testing ##
 `twitch-better-api` is somewhat tested; the hot paths are tested because I used